Nordix/nfqueue-loadbalancer/fragtrack.md

 ## TTL and GC

 The prefered operation of `nfqlb` is to *never* explicitly remove fragments from the table.
-All fragment times out.
+All fragments times out.

 Buckets have a Time-To-Live (ttl) and a time when they are last refered (timeRefered).
 When